Boeing overtakes Airbus in annual sales race

 | TOULOUSE, France

-The world's dominant planemakers compete aggressively for a roughly equal share of the $100 billion civil jet market, though their fortunes have see-sawed in the past two years as first Airbus then Boeing racked up orders for fuel-saving models.
+The world's dominant planemakers compete agressively for a roughly equal share of the $100 billion (62.3 billion pounds) civil jet market, though their fortunes have see-sawed in the past two years as first Airbus then Boeing (BA.N) racked up orders for fuel-saving models.

 International regulators joined the United States on Thursday in suspending flights of the Boeing 787 Dreamliner while the risk of fire on lithium-ion batteries is investigated following two incidents in the past week.